deuxp/lotide/README.md

 ___Params___:

-- (A) Type: array -- should be the array you want to test.
+- (array1) Type: array -- should be the array you want to test.
 Actual
-- (B) type: array -- expected outcome
+- (array2) type: array -- expected outcome

 ___Behaviour___: